FelipeMCassiano/zedelivery-code-challenge/README.md

 ## 🚀 Features

 -   Register new delivery partners
--   Search partners by location (GeoJSON)
+-   Search the nearest partner which the coverage area includes the location.
 -   Retrieve partner details by ID
 -   MongoDB geospatial queries